AntaresSimulatorTeam/Antares_Simulator/INSTALL.md

 .\bootstrap-vcpkg.bat
 ```

+Note :
-Note : all vcpkg command further described must be launch from vcpkg folder.
+> all vcpkg command further described must be run from vcpkg folder.
 This folder will be named [vcpkg_root] later in this document.

 #### 2 Install dependencies
 ```